- Minimum Capital Outlay

 Any business concerned about efficient and cost-effective solutions for telecommunications needs to know that VoIP telephone systems are the best choice in today’s Internet-driven society.

 One of the first tasks for any small start-up company is to ensure reliable phone access.
-A hosted VoIP telephone system is the perfect solution for any small business.
+VoIP is the perfect phone solution for any small business.
 With VoIP it’s never been easier to add a new employee, and remove or reassign the line when an employee leaves.
 You will always have the correct number of phone lines for your needs.

 All the traditional call system features you expect are available in VoIP systems, including call transfer, conference calling, call hold, call hunt, auto-attendant phone menus and find me / follow me.
-Broadgate Voice provides one of the best small business hosted VOIP phone systems that can save you money.
+Broadgate Voice provides one of the best VOIP phone systems for small business that can save you money.
 Some more benefits of Voice over IP telephone system are:

 Better mobility and connectivity